5.3. Determinants via Row Reduction#

 we see that in all three cases we have that

-These are the basics for the general product rule we will see later, that states that
+These are the basics for the general product rule we will see later, which states that

 \[ \text{det}(AB) = \text{det}(A) \text{det} (B) \]